RoboJackets/constitution/pub/SGA_Constitution.md

 1. A full-time salaried GT faculty or staff member will serve as Advisor to the organization.

 2. Nominations for Advisor will take place within the Executive Board.
 An Advisor will be chosen within two weeks of a vacancy.
+The organization will notify the Center for Student Engagement of the new Advisor immediately upon installment.
 The Executive Board will choose the Advisor by a majority vote and invite them to serve as Advisor for the next academic year.

 3. During officer elections, the organization will vote on whether to continue the Advisor appointment or not.
 The vote must be a majority of those voting in order to retain the Advisor for the next academic year.